FACING ISSUE WITH YOUR PRINTER ?

 The image shows a picture with transparent blue background and with 2 images one displaying- print screen button and other a laptop.
 The image is titled- Print Screen Not Capturing Screenshots?
 How to Restore Functionality

 Screenshotting is a fundamental need for most users, but sometimes the Print Screen keyboard button is not working, and you are left helpless to take screenshots of your screen.
 If you happen to be in such a plight and would like to know, “Why is my print screen disabled on my computer?” fear not!
-In this tutorial, we will discuss the usual reasons for this and some handy solutions that will enable your screenshot feature.

 Why is My Print Screen Disabled on My Computer?